shenrique08/Basic-HTML-and-CSS/README.md

 # HTML5 and CSS3

 This repository contains materials and projects related to the study of HTML5 and CSS3.
-It is organized into three main directories: **Exercises**, **Desafios/Challenges**, and **Mini-projects**.
+It is organized into three main directories: **Exercícios/Exercises**, **Desafios/Challenges**, and **Mini-projects**.

 ## Repository Structure

-- **Exercises**: Contains exercises completed as part of the HTML5 and CSS3 course by Professor Gustavo Guanabara.
+- **Exercícios/Exercises**: Contains exercises completed as part of the HTML5 and CSS3 course by Professor Gustavo Guanabara.
 - **Desafios/Challenges**: Includes challenges proposed during the course to test and apply the acquired knowledge.
 - **Mini-projects**: Small projects developed by me to practice and explore different aspects of HTML5 and CSS3.

 ## Directory Descriptions

-### Exercises
+### Exercícios/Exercises

 This folder contains the exercises that follow the curriculum of the HTML5 and CSS3 course by Professor Gustavo Guanabara.
 They are designed to reinforce the content taught in each lesson.